-The highest frequency of precipitation pH occurrence falls between 4.1 - 4.6.
-Ninety-four percent of all precipitation events from July 1980 to December 1997 are less than pH 5.60, the theoretical pH for unpolluted precipitation.
-Eighty-four percent of all precipitation events are between 3.00 - 5.00.
+Forty-six percent of all precipitation events at Mt.
+Mansfield and Underhill occurred between pH 4.1 - 4.6.
+Ninety-eight percent of all precipitation events from July 1980 through December 1999 are less than pH 5.60, the theoretical pH for unpolluted precipitation.
 The most extreme pH observations, both high and low, appear to be associated with low-volume precipitation events while high-volume events tend to have pH's toward the median of the distribution (Graph 1).